-From North to trendy East now and Blackhorse Road, not a household name, has a lot to offer.
 If nature is your thing then this is the place to be.
-The green spaces of Lee Valley Park and Walthamstow Wetlands offer activities you’d think unlikely in London; fishing, sailing and horse riding are all available.
+The green spaces of Lee Valley Park and Walthamstow Wetlands offer activities you’d think unlikely in London such as fishing, sailing and horse riding.

 After working up a thirst and an appetite, visit the Brewers Bar at Signature Brew for a local craft beer, and maybe even ask about the Blackhorse Beer Mile if you’re feeling up to it!
 Food-wise you have a lot of options, but Forest Bar and Kitchen is one of the best for exotic dishes and great wine.

-If you are yearning for creativity then head over to the Blackhorse Workshop and take a course in metal work, woodwork and much more.
+If you’re yearning for creativity then head over to the Blackhorse Workshop and take a course in metal work, woodwork and much more.
 Every course results in your own handmade object to take home, be it a coffee table or a jesmonite coaster.

-Your final stop on your Victoria Line adventure is Walthamstow Central, the perfect East London amalgamation of old and new.
-Head over to the High Street and walk down the longest market in Europe!
-Full of traditional East London charm Tuesday through to Saturday you can experience East London as it has always been, with new cultures perfectly intertwined, and on Sunday mornings there’s a crafty farmers market.
+The final stop on your Victoria Line adventure is Walthamstow Central, the perfect East London amalgamation of old and new.
+Head over to the high street and walk down the longest market in Europe!
+Full of traditional East London charm, Tuesday through to Saturday you can experience East London as it has always been, with new cultures perfectly intertwined.
+On Sunday mornings there’s a crafty farmers market.

-There are a surprising amount of museums in the Walthamstow area including; The Vestry House Museum, William Morris Museum, and the Walthamstow Pumphouse Museum.
-They don’t call it the Borough of Culture 2019 for nothing!
+There are a surprising amount of museums in the Walthamstow area including The Vestry House Museum, William Morris Museum, and the Walthamstow Pumphouse Museum.
+They didn’t call it the Borough of Culture 2019 for nothing!

 Pubs are also in abundance and some of the best include the eclectic Nags Head and the cosy Castle.
 Check out the beautiful Orford Street for a load of restaurants and bars too.
-Don’t forget to check out the Instagram favourite God’s Own Junkyard and microbrewery Wild Card.
+Don’t forget to pop by the Instagram favourite God’s Own Junkyard and microbrewery Wild Card.